Ministry Traineeship

 • Ministry: Trainees are expected to be actively involved in the life and ministries of the church.
 Each trainee is also encouraged to meet with other church members for personal discipleship.

 • Meetings: Trainees will be involved in pastoral staff meetings.
 They will also schedule meetings with each elder and deacon, as well as with a variety of church members and care groups.
-These meetings enable the trainees to learn about various aspects of the church’s life.
+These meetings enable them to learn about various aspects of the church’s life.

 • Online learning: Trainees may take online courses with the Simeon Trust.

-A typical workweek for a trainee involves participating in various aspects of these components, as well as attending the public gatherings of the church (eg. Sunday service, care group meetings, prayer meeting, etc.).
+A typical workweek for an intern involves participating in various aspects of these components, as well as attending the public gatherings of the church (e.g. Sunday service, care group meetings, prayer meeting, etc.).

 1. Taking God at His Word (Kevin De Young)